johentsch/dimcat/docs/manual/developers.md

 2. {class}`~.PipelineStep`: a DimcatObject that accepts a Data object as input and returns a Data object as output.

 They are organized in two packages, {mod}`dimcat.data` and {mod}`dimcat.steps`.
 Objects defined in {mod}`dimcat.steps` operate on objects defined in {mod}`dimcat.data` and can import from it, but not the other way around.
-In a few exceptional cases where Data objects need to actively use PipelineStep (which is the case for convenience functions / syntactic sugar such as {meth}`.Dataset.extract_feature`), we circumvent circular imports by summoning them via {func}`~.get_class` (and not using type hints for the summoned object).
+In a few exceptional cases where Data objects need to actively use PipelineStep (which is the case, for example, for {meth}`.Dataset.extract_feature`), we circumvent circular imports by summoning them via {func}`~.get_class` (and not using type hints for the summoned object).

 ### Data objects